-In cases where both parents claim the benefit, CRA will conduct a review to determine which parent qualifies for the benefit.
+In cases where both parents claim the benefit, CRA will conduct a review to determine which parent qualifies for the Canada Child Tax Benefit.
 If it is determined that the child resides with both parents, CRA will pay one parent for six months and then rotate the payments to the other parent for the next six months.

 On December 17, 2004, in the Ontario case of Warnica v.
 Gering, Mr. Justice Timms dismissed Christopher Warnica’s claim for shared joint custody of a pet dog named Tuxedo.
 In that case, the judge stated that courts should not be in the business of making custody orders for pets.
 Although the judge acknowledged that pets are of great importance to human beings, Mr. Justice Timms stated that some people go to extraordinary lengths to preserve that relationship.
 That is why Mr. Justice Timms ultimately ended Mr. Warnica’s case.